 Days 4-5: Bergen

 After a morning spent cruising pretty bays, you’ll arrive into Bergen, Norway’s second city.
-Here, you’ll be staying in a neoclassic, 1920s dame of a hotel, enjoying delightful breakfasts and light suppers.
-However, its sleek, contemporary rooms belie its historic location.
-Indeed, found right off the city’s Hanseatic wharf, you’ll have Bergen’s UNESCO-listed jewel on your doorstep.
+Here, you’ll be staying in a centrally located hotel, enjoying delightful breakfasts and light suppers, with a pretty park and the city’s UNESCO-listed Hanseatic wharf right on your doorstep.
 Here, strings of painted timber warehouses remember all the mercantile past of the trading league that once ruled the seas of northern Europe.
 For something more active, perhaps take a cable car or funicular ride up to the city’s mountain frame, enjoying scenic hikes and spectacular views of the fjord below.

 Day 6: Norway in a Nutshell tour